taviso/hotcorner/README.md

 * Q: Why doesn't it work if my current program is running as an Administrator?
 * A: [UIPI](https://en.wikipedia.org/wiki/User_Interface_Privilege_Isolation).
 I suppose you could "Run As Administrator" if it bothers you.

+* Q: I don't want any hotkeys at all!
+* Q: Comment out all entries of the `kHotKeyCallbacks[]` array.